sebastien/extend/README.txt

     attributes default values are inherited by sub-classes, and can be accessed directly (like 'A.foo' if 'foo' is a class attribute of 'A')

+  In methods, you 'this' will (obviously) point to the current instance.
+If you want to access the method 'foo' defined in class 'A', when you are in class 'B' subclass of 'A', you can do:

+  >   this.getSuper(A).foo()

+  or use the faster option:

+  >   this.A_foo()

+  where 'A' is the name you gave to the class 'A'.

 Extend API
 ==========